puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 ### Writing a Class in a Module

-This exercise will create a class called `critical_policy` that manages a set of services in your Windows registry.
+During this exercise, you will create a class called `critical_policy` that will manage a collection of important settings and options in your Windows registry, most notably the legal caption and text users will see before the login screen.

 1. **On the puppet master**, make sure you're still in the modules directory, `cd /etc/puppetlabs/puppet/modules`, and then run `mkdir -p critical_policy/manifests` to create the new module directory and its manifests directory.
 2. Use your text editor to create and open the `critical_policy/manifests/init.pp` file.